yhirose/cpp-peglib/README.md

 > peglint java.peg sample.java
-sample.java:5:12: syntax error, unexpected '<', expecting <NAME>, <NUMBER>, <WhileStmt>. sample.java:8:5: missing simicolon in assignment. sample.java:8:6: invalid statement
+sample.java:5:12: syntax error, unexpected '<', expecting <NAME>, <NUMBER>, <WhileStmt>. sample.java:8:5: missing semicolon in assignment. sample.java:8:6: invalid statement
 ```

-As you can see, it can now show more than one error, and provide more meaningfull error messages than the default messages.
+As you can see, it can now show more than one error, and provide more meaningful error messages than the default messages.

 peglint - PEG syntax lint utility
 ---------------------------------